SanjeevKumar-DEV/Readme-Generator/GeneratedReadme/README.md

 ![Question Screen 2](../assets/Images/questionScreen2.png)
 > Once you reach quiz completed screen.
 Submit your initials.
 ![Quiz Completed Screen](../assets/Images/quizCompletedScreen.png)
-> Now you can view the stats and also clear the scores or start the quiz again.
+> Now you can view the stats and also clear the scores or start the quiz again
 ![Stats Screen](../assets/Images/statsScreen2.png)

 ## Contributing